Martin Rees, Institute of Astronomy, University of Cambridge

 Of course you are quoted and cited constantly and you surely do not have time for something quite so idiosyncratic as our work from within a New Orleans high school geometry class.

 We got into dividing the tetrahedron in half until we were in the vicinity of the Planck Length.
 We multiplied out to the Observable Universe.
-Total base-2 notations: Just over 201.
+Total base-2 notations: 202.
 It became our model for everything, everywhere, encapsulating all time.
 We have the praxis — the simple math, logic and geometries — but no theoria.

-Just recently we tried to find and prioritize those numbers that could be used to generate such a universe and that is when we found your work, Just Six Numbers: The Deep Forces That Shape The Universe.
+Just recently we tried to find and prioritize those numbers that could be used to generate such a universe and that is when we found your work, Just Six Numbers: The Deep Forces That Shape The Universe (1999).

 Given your deep history and direct descendancy from Sir Isaac, our model of the universe sides with Leibniz whereby space and time become relational, not absolute or infinite.